Fire & Rescue NSW Code of Conduct

 If you are authorised to make public comment on behalf of FRNSW, you should comment on factual operational activities pertaining to FRNSW’s response to fires and other incidents and community safety messages and programs.
 You must not disclose issues of a confidential nature except for lawful or authorised purposes.

-Requests for public comment on issues that fall outside of an employee’s area of responsibility must be referred to your manager or FRNSW’s Media & Communications Unit (MCU).
+Requests for public comment on issues that fall outside of an employee’s area of responsibility must be referred to your manager or FRNSW’s Media and Communications Unit (MCU).

 We comply with standards of health and safety